stlim0730/wordtori/README.md

 python3 manage.py createsuperuser
 ```

-You now can use Django admin tool at [http://localhost:8888/admin](http://localhost:8888/admin)
+You now can use Django admin tool at [http://localhost:8888/admin](http://localhost:8888/admin).

+If you want to add non-superuser staff account (e.g., teacher and student accounts used for meaningofhome), use the same command on the production server and configure the account on admin UI.
+Note that they are superusers without any limitations by default, so you should configure the permission on admin UI.

 ### 6. Making changes in the code
 _IN PROGRESS_